12 Tips for Making Halloween Eco-Friendly

 11. Choose better candles.

 Most commercial candles are made from paraffin, which is a petroleum product.
-For your jack-o-lantern or other decorations, choose fragrance-free soy candles instead.
+For your jack-o-lantern or other decorations, choose fragrance-free natural soy candles instead.

 12. Party smarter.